hmmbhsakar/my_study/self_management/daily_report/daily report.md

 # Daily report

+## 2025/10/07

+1. Couldn't do much on working side, reason being some family work in depth research all.
+Worked on work laptop regarding some office work.
+Health also some what down side, now well, would be productive stream tomorrow.

 ## 2025/10/06

 1. Monday starts, means office also in picture, worked whole day along with Gym.
 Working on a unique tool, which will share in future on my GitHub.
 Tool to automate Mail sending without using costly APIs, kind of using selenium to send mails in batch